incountry/sdk-nodejs/README.md

 ### Reading stored data

-Stored record can be read by `recordKey` using `read` method.
-It accepts an object with two fields: `country` and `recordKey`.
+You can read the stored data records by its `recordKey` by using the `read` method.
+It accepts an object with the two fields - `country` and `recordKey`.
-It returns a `Promise` which resolves to `{ record }` or is rejected if there are no records for the given `recordKey`.
+It returns a `Promise` which is resolved to `{ record }` or is rejected if there are no records for the passed `recordKey`.

 #### Date fields

-Use `createdAt` and `updatedAt` fields to access date-related information about records. `createdAt` indicates date when the record was initially created in the target country. `updatedAt` shows the date of the latest write operation for the given `recordKey`.
+You can use the `createdAt` and `updatedAt` fields to access date-related information about records.
+The `createdAt` field stores the date when the record was initially created in the target country.
+The `updatedAt` field stores the date of the latest write operation for the given `recordKey`.

 ```typescript
 type StorageRecord = {